Manners and customs

 Found in 27 Collections and/or Records:

 Albert Schweitzer (1875-1965) was an Alsatian musician, philosopher, physician, missionary, and author.
-Ernest Bueding was a parasite biochemist and pharmacologist who shared Schwitzer's interest in medicine and music.
-The collection consists of original manuscript letters of Albert Schweitzer, correspondence of Dr. Bueding concerning Schweitzer's work, printed material about Schweitzer, and original and copy photographs of Schweitzer.
+Ernest Bueding was a parasite biochemist and pharmacologist who shared Schweitzer's interest in medicine and music.
+The collection consists of original manuscript letters of Albert Schweitzer, correspondence of Bueding concerning Schweitzer's work, printed material about Schweitzer, and original and copy photographs of Schweitzer.